What is Second Presentment & Why Does It Matter?

 - The customer did not authorize the transaction.

 - The good or service provided did not reflect what was promised.

 - The item was paid for, but never shipped.

 - The customer was charged multiple times for the same purchase.

 - The merchant committed a processing error.

 Those are just a few examples.
 If any of these circumstances apply, you might not have much choice other than accept the chargeback and lose the funds from the sale.
 That doesn’t mean you should assume every dispute is legitimate, though.

-Our research shows that upwards of 80% of chargebacks are friendly fraud, meaning you can probably fight—and win—most of your disputes.
+Our research shows that between 60-80% of chargebacks are friendly fraud, meaning you can probably fight—and win—most of your disputes.
 If you’re confident that a transaction was legitimate, then you will need to challenge it.
 That means submitting a second presentment.